ccharles/StartupifyDemo/README.md

 - The commenting is pretty sparse since most of the code is pretty standard Django-type stuff.
 I don't believe in documenting the framework within my code unless something is really weird.
+- The images in the demo site aren't actually of the beers being reviewed.
+I had to cheat!

 ## Running the demo